How can you take advantage of your Strengths in different situations?

 This is also a good worksheet to use when someone is moving into a new season of life.
 Help them to plan a routine that will provide stability in a new environment.

 When hit with a difficult time, a first reaction may be to panic or withdraw into oneself.
-The Crisis Management worksheet helps clients use their themes to be more intentional with their actions for the long term good.
+The Crisis Management worksheet helps clients use their strengths to be more intentional with their actions for the long term good.

 The steps explore getting the right perspective on what is really happening to overcome any bias from their themes.
 Discovering what is most important, the other steps help your client bring hope to others and plan for the present and the future.